 This mail consists of loose or enveloped correspondence for delivery to the addressee.
 To provide proper delivery, internal mail requires a full name and an "address" or mail stop and/or exact building and department name.

 The preparation of address lists for distribution of information is the responsibility of the mailer.
-Addresses should be updated to includes correct ZIPCODE and be kept current to include moves.
+Addresses should be updated to include the correct ZIPCODE and be kept current to include moves.

-The following is recommended in the sequence and position indicated for addressing to insure efficient handling and delivery by the U S Postal Service.
+The following is recommended in the sequence and position indicated for addressing to ensure efficient handling and delivery by the U S Postal Service.

 DOMESTIC ADDRESS FORMAT